pelloaspuru/pelloaspuru.github.io/index.md

 <dt class="indented">
   <strong>
     <p class="indented" style="margin: 0;">
-      “The EPA’s proposed air standards repeal is a gift to the coal industry”
+      The EPA’s proposed air standards repeal is a gift to the coal industry
     </p>
   </strong>
 </dt>